 - Shops (*many are closed on Monday) – Follain, Black Ink, Flat of the Hill, December Thieves, Holiday Boutique, Top Drawer

-North End & Downtown Crossing
+North End & Downtown Crossing in Boston

 When visiting the North End, I recommend visiting Boston Public Market, then walking up Hanover Street past the Rose Kennedy Greenway to find all the most famous and authentic Italian places the neighborhood has to offer.